 Whether you plan on buying a new or used car, setting a budget is always wise.
 You can do this by reviewing your current expenses, calculating how much you need for a down payment, setting up a car savings fund, and managing your spending.
 If you currently own a car, selling or trading it in can help with purchasing a newer vehicle.

 Once you have a better idea of your credit history and car financing options, you should research car options that best fit your needs.
 You can start by narrowing down which car type(s) is/are most suitable for your situation based on your usage, style preferences and the number of passengers you expect to accommodate (SUV?
 Truck?
 Van?
 Sedan?).
 After that, you can move on to determining your car vendor preferences and whether you plan on purchasing new or used based on your car budget.

 - Find a car dealership that can approve every customer.

 If you have bad credit or no credit and are shopping for a new or used car, it’s important to find a bank or car dealership that can offer you the right type of car loan or auto financing for your financial situation.
 There are many dealerships that offer subprime financing to credit-challenged car buyers in need of credit approval to buy a car.
 Credit Acceptance can help you find up to three car dealerships enrolled in its program near you by filling out our pre-qualification form on our website.

 After you’ve done all your research, you can visit a local car dealership to determine which car best suits your needs and budget.
 When you’re ready to purchase, you want to make sure you bring all the necessary documents to the car dealership.

 Credit Acceptance is an indirect auto finance company that works with more than 12,000 car dealers across the nation to help credit-challenged car buyers get approved for financing.
-Once you fill out the form on our website, we will connect you with three enrolled dealers in your local area that can help you start your credit approval to purchase a vehicle.
+Simply fill out the auto finance pre-qualification form on our website to get started

 - Publish Date